Early in the Morning (Gap Band song)

-"Early in the Morning" is a song originally performed by the Gap Band, and written by member Charlie Wilson and producers Lonnie Simmons and Rudy Taylor.
+"Early in the Morning" is a song originally performed by American band the Gap Band, and written by member Charlie Wilson and producers Lonnie Simmons and Rudy Taylor.

 Chart performance

 It was released as a single in 1982 and went on to become their biggest hit on the US Billboard Hot 100, peaking at number 24.
 It also topped the Billboard R&B chart for three weeks and reached number 13 on the dance chart.